-Premium - The periodic payment to Medicare, an insurance company, or a health care plan for
+Premium - The periodic payment to Medicare, an insurance company, or a health care plan for health or prescription drug coverage.

 Primary Care Provider (PCP) -The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.